japacible/milk-banking-dispatch/documentation/open-questions.md

 * Does the BM need to be picked up the same day our partners are notified by donor mothers?
 If not, how do you coordinate when's a good time for pickup?

 * How do our partners coordinate and pick up the BM?
 What interaction happens during BM collection (data collection about the donor mother, etc)?
+`
 * What happens after the BM is collected (record keeping, milk processing, etc)?
+The milk is kept with the courier until the courier gets back to one of the bank centers, which is commonly the local hospitals.

 * How does the communication flow work?
+In an individual community, there are specific couriers who work with the donor mothers.
+When the mother has extra BM, they message the couriers that they have BM ready for pick up.
+The courier and mother then decide when the best time for them to meet is.

 * How is milk banking currently implemented?